Renniesb/closest-pinball/README.md

 To find a location near you, make sure geolocation is enabled and when the "near me" button becomes enabled press "near me" to automatically fill in the latitude and longitude coordinates.
 Then press search

-It is also possible to manually type in the latitude and longitude of your location.
-To do so, you can enter in the latitude and longitude coordinates and then press search to find the closest pinball machine locations.
+It is also possible to manually search for the latitude and longitude of your location.
+To do so, you can type in the latitude and longitude coordinates within the form and then press search.

 Press clear to clear the coordinates and enter new coordinates.